yuval-kh/BindecyChallenge/README.md

   - Frida and frida-tool installed on your PC ( I used Linux operating system, Ubuntu 22.04.1).

 ### Second part
 For the second part you must have:
-  -Python 3.8 or above.
+  - Python 3.8 or above.

 ## How to run
 ### First Part